 Face-to-face interviews were conducted in women's homes and at health professionals' workplace.
-Two researchers (YF, JE) experienced in qualitative methods and health services research collected the data.
+Two researchers (YF and Jill Edwards) experienced in qualitative methods and health services research collected the data.
 Written informed consent was collected before each interview.

-Interviews with women explored their specific condition and symptoms, methods and skills they use to manage their UI, experiences of coping with UI, and expectations of effective self-management and desired support.
-Health professional interviews discussed common problems relating to UI, skills they use to support patients' self-management, their experiences of supporting patients and expectations of delivering effective self-management.
-Topics were informed by the findings of the systematic review with advisory group input.
+Interviews with women explored their specific condition and symptoms, methods and skills they use to manage their UI, experiences of coping with UI and expectations of effective self-management and desired support.
+Health professional interviews discussed common problems relating to UI, skills they use to support patients' selfmanagement, their experiences of supporting patients and expectations of delivering effective self-management.
+Topics were informed by the findings of the systematic review22 with advisory group input.
 They were expected to elicit important detail for sections of the self-management package.
 Interview guides ensured consistency, although the format was flexible to enable participants to generate naturalistic data on what they viewed as important.
-Both guides (see Supplementary files 1 and 2) were piloted, and adaptations made to improve clarity.
-Women's interviews lasted between 28 and 95 minutes; health professionals' between 14 and 75 minutes.
+Both guides (see online supplemental files 1 and 2) were piloted, and adaptations made to improve clarity.
+Women's interviews lasted between 28 min and 95 min and health professionals' between 14 min and 75 min.